rovle/gpt3-in-context-fitting/README.md

 # GPT-3 In-context numerical model fitting experiments

 This is repository for my experiments of GPT-3's ability to fit numerical models in-context.
+See the associated [Lesswrong post](https://www.lesswrong.com/posts/c2RzFadrxkzyRAFXa/who-models-the-models-that-model-models-an-exploration-of).

 Short descriptions of files in this repository:

 |  Notebooks |   |
 |---|---|